HazyResearch/CaffeConTroll/README.md

 * Step 4.
 Copy config.sample to .config and edit .config to contain your paths.

-* Step 5. make && make test
+* Step 5.
+Build the executable and its test.

+> make && make test

 It's good on a laptop, on a server, or for a snack.
 It is unclear whether CcT can [smell the blood](http://en.wikipedia.org/wiki/Trollhunter) of christian men.